tinganho/balanced-storage/README.md

 ### Callbacks

 We have so far only considered object having an instant death.
+And this is not so useful for our application.
 What about objects living longer than an instant?
 We want to keep the goal whenever an object has a possible death the compiler will not complain.

-Passing an off toggle method as callback argument will match an on toggle.
+Passing an `off` toggle method as callback argument will match an `on` toggle method.
 ```typescript
 class SuperView {
 	// no inferred on toggle